User Roles: Calculation of the Restriction Level for a User

 If a user has multiple roles assigned and the roles have the Inherited restriction level to a particular container or form element, the resulting level is the most permissive level of the system object at a higher level for which a restriction level is specified explicitly—the form (for a container) or the form element container (for a form element).

 Suppose that a user is assigned the Employee and the Accountant user roles.
 The Employee role has the Revoked restriction level to the Customers (AR303000) form, and the Accountant role has the Edit level to this form.
 The restriction level both roles have to the form elements is Inherited.
 The user with these roles, then, has the Edit access level to the Customers form and its elements.
-See the following table for an illustration of this example.
+The following table shows how the system calculates the final restriction level to nested objects with the inherited level.

 User Role Restriction Level to a Form Restriction Level to the Form’s Nested Objects User’s Final Level to the Form and its Nested Objects